-We have always kept a well stocked panty.
+We have always kept a well stocked pantry.
 There is something comforting about having enough food to feed your family for quite a while should the need arise.
 When we transitioned from buying all of our food to growing a lot of it, stocking the pantry became an altogether different experience.
 Growing and preserving enough food to get through a year is a lot of work.
 It takes organization and discipline to do it.
 The rewards and benefits that you receive at the end of all that work is in a way … immeasurable.
 Food in jars grown by your family.
 It is a beautiful thing.

 We’ve been asked about our pantry a fair bit lately and I get comments like “I wish I could do that” and “that’s a LOT of food”.
 I thought it might be beneficial to share a few words on how we do this, what it takes to achieve our home grown pantry and what the behind the scenes experience is really like.